LNU-Developer/1DV607_Workshop_2/README.md

 ### Installation
 - Download/pull this repo
 - Install [.NET Framework 4.8](https://dotnet.microsoft.com/download/dotnet-framework/thank-you/net48-web-installer).
-- Open a command prompt
-- Navigate to the folder where you downloaded the repository
-- Unzip credentials zip file containing a Credentials folder and a .env file.
-- Now you're good to go to use the application

 ### General use
 - Open a command prompt.
 Please not that the command prompt needs to be interactive (e.g. Windows Command promt).